Tax Filing In The UK For International Students – All You Need To Know

 • Collect the P45 form from the employer when you leave a PAYE job

-• Submit it to the next employer to avoid paying a higher amount as a tax in future
+• Submit it to the next employer to avoid paying a higher amount in taxes in the future

 Tax Credit Relief